wartremover/wartremover-contrib/README.md

 ### CaseClassInheritance

 Reports an error when a case class is being inherited.
-The reason behind this is similar to another wartremover rule `FinalCaseClass`, however `CaseClassInheritance` prohibits the code that one class inherits another case class, no matter the case class is defined as final or not.
+The reason behind this is similar to another wart `FinalCaseClass`, however `CaseClassInheritance` prohibits the code where one class inherits another case class, no matter the case class is defined as final or not.

 ```scala
 case class Car()